EvansWinner/awesome-line-editors/README.md

 don't try to do anything fancy with the screen, then a line editor is what you will need for cleaning up that config file.
 (This can really happen; it's happened to me.)

+## Oh, and Suckless

+Blah blah, small, blah, lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service, does one thing and does it well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) -- you know, all that rap.

 ## Finally, one crazy thing